 After being pushed to do so by advocates and officials, the NYPD released records that showed disparities in police shootings over the years.
 Records showed that more than half the people stopped by police were Black, and many believed it to be a result of the “stop and frisk” policy implemented in the years prior.
 The statistics showed that Black people were 23% more likely to be stopped by police than white people were, and for the Latinx community, it was even higher at 39%.

 [Pictured: NYPD officers in the area around Times Square on June 29, 2007, in New York City.]

 Dec.
 20, 2011: Police shooting of Anthony Lamar Smith

-24-year-old Anthony Lamar Smith was shot and killed by a white police officer, Jason Stockley, after a car chase, an incident which sparked protest in 2017 when the officer was acquitted.
+24-year-old Anthony Lamar Smith was shot and killed by a white police officer, Jason Stockley, after a car chase, an incident that sparked protest in 2017 when the officer was acquitted.
 In the police footage of the chase, Stockley is heard saying, “We're killing this motherf--ker, don't you know.”
-The St. Louis police settled a wrongful death lawsuit in 2013 with Smith’s family for $900,000, a sum which was later increased to $1.4 million.
+The St. Louis police settled a wrongful death lawsuit in 2013 with Smith’s family for $900,000, a sum later increased to $1.4 million.

 [Pictured: Protests following the not guilty verdict in Jason Stockley's trial.]

 May 16, 2010: SWAT shooting of 7-year-old Aiyana Jones